 These years are so beautiful and trying and important in a child’s life.
 While we know “the kids are alright” there are some things it’d due well for us to consider.

-The Kinds of Choices You Give Are Important
+The Kinds of Choices You Give To Preschoolers Are Important

 This means they want to do what they want when they want and they don’t give a rip what you think.